MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-webpage.md

 ## Create a page using a blank layout

 In these steps, you'll create a page using a blank layout.
 As you learn more about Power Pages, you can use other layouts or even create your own [custom layouts](../configure/store-content-web-templates.md).

-This video will show you how to create a table using the Data workspace.

 This video will provide an overview of the following steps.
 <!--embed create page video